ricardoyang00/Steal/README.md

 ### 1. Installation

-> Link to the release with the final version of the source code in the group's Git repository.

 To start the Docker image available at the group's GitLab Container Registry using the production database, use the following command:

 ```bash